hulop/hulop.github.io/help_preview.md

 ### Swipe-Down - Move (or Jump) to the previous intersection or point-of-interest
 A Swipe-Down moves the user to the previous intersection, point-of-interest or landmark, whichever comes first.
 After swiping, you can hear a quick-sound of steps to indicate movement, the distance travelled (for instance "30 feet walked back") and the next instruction (for instance, "proceed 10 feet and turn right").

-### Two-Finger Swipe-Down - Start walking at a fixed speed
+### Two-Finger Swipe-Up - Start walking at a fixed speed
 A Two-Finger Swipe-Up initiates walking at a fixed speed.
 The user can hear the steps, indicating one step forward, and is informed about the landmarks he is passing by (for example "a column is on your right") and the required instructions (for example "proceed 20 meters" or "turn left").
 If already walking, another Two-Finger Swipe-Up increases the speed, while a Two-Finger Swipe-Down reduces the speed.
 A single tap on the screen stops the walking.